 Your identity is who you want to be.
 If you want different results, you must embrace change at every step.
 Let go of who you or other people think you are.
 Raise your standards.
 Recreate yourself every day.

 “Do one thing every day that scares you.” ― Eleanor Roosevelt

 Live your life in offense mode.
 Don’t defend against the inner demons.
 Face your fears to conquer them.

 Fear is not always bad though.
-There is the good fear and the bad fear.
+There is good fear and bad fear.